Asmaamkawi/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+Attached is a proposal for a statistical study for AutosRUs’ newest prototype.
+The MechaCar is suffering from production troubles that are blocking the manufacturing team’s progress.
+Through using R we will analyze and review the production data and will provide the following Deleiverables:

+Deliverable 1: Linear Regression to Predict MPG Deliverable 2: Summary Statistics on Suspension Coils Deliverable 3: T-Test on Suspension Coils
+Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 ## Linear Regression to Predict MPG

 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.Please find below a design of a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.Please refer to the following results: